geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 	</div>
 </main>
 ```

 We need to reference the checkout.js file from the gateway servers.
 This will place the Checkout object into global scope.
 In this case we will use version 49 of the checkout.

 ```php
  <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/js/bootstrap.min.js"></script>
  <script src="https://nbm.gateway.mastercard.com/checkout/version/49/checkout.js" data-error="errorCallback" data-cancel="cancelCallback"></script>
 ```
-Holla!!
 We need some JavaScript to finalize the process. we need a call to the Checkout.configure() function and then pass in a JSON object that includes the returned session.id and other payment request parameters to pass in the necessary data for the payment.

 ```php
         <script type="text/javascript">